Quansight-Labs/free-threaded-compatibility/docs/contributing.md

 ## Contributing to this site

-Contributions can be made through issues on and pull requests to the [free-threaded-compatibility](https://github.com/Quansight-Labs/free-threaded-compatibility) repository.
+Contributions can be made through issues and pull requests on the [free-threaded-compatibility](https://github.com/Quansight-Labs/free-threaded-compatibility) repository.
 Ways to contribute include:

 - Improvements to the documentation, from new content to copy-editing for clarity.
 - Updates to the [status tracker](https://py-free-threading.github.io/tracking/).
-- Add links to relevant examples, blog posts and other content.
+- Adding links to relevant examples, blog posts, and other content.
-- Create example use cases or benchmarks and add them to the [listing of examples](examples/index.md).
+- Creating example use cases or benchmarks and adding them to the [listing of examples](examples/index.md).

 ## Contributing to the adoption of free-threading